HaxeFoundation/HaxeManual/output/HaxeManual/website/cr-static-analyzer.md

 * `const_propagation`: Implements sparse conditional constant propagation to promote values that are known at compile-time to usage places.
 Also detects dead branches.
 * `copy_propagation`: Detects local variables that alias other local variables and replaces them accordingly.
 * `local_dce`: Detects and removes unused local variables.
 * `fusion`: Moves variable expressions to its usage in case of single-occurrence.
-Disabled on Flash and Java.
+By default, only compiler-generated variables are handled.
+This can be changed by using the compiler flag ``-D analyzer-user-var-fusion` or the metadata `@:analyzer(user_var_fusion)`.
 * `purity_inference`: Infers if fields are "pure", i.e. do not have any side-effects.
 This can improve the effect of the fusion module.

 ---